syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Interactive-Features.md

 ## Undo/Redo

-Spreadsheet provides support for Undo/Redo functionality like MS Excel.
+Spreadsheet provides support for Undo/Redo functionality like Microsoft Excel.

 The shortcut keys used for Undo/Redo Operations